Frequently Asked Questions (FAQ)

 6. How does the Battle system work?

 Battle is one of the gameplay pillars.
-The Agent must pit his Energenies in battle against Wild Energenies.
-This becomes possible when Energenies are encountered in the Overworld.
+The Agent must pit his Energeenies in battle against Wild Energeenies.
+This becomes possible when Energeenies are encountered in the Overworld.
 There are 3 types of opponents:

 - b.
 Guzzlers (buffed up and corrupted versions.
 These will also serve for in-game marketing as they are directly sponsored by tech brands.
 Defeating them in battle redeems them, transforming them from being associated with old high-consumption machinery to clean energy counterparts)